ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 Now go to the "OAuth & Permissions" tab located here.
 <br/>![](images/scopeHelp1.png)

-<br/>Under "Redirect URLs," click on "Add New Redirect URL" and enter your redirect URL.
-It should be of the form `https://cgaucho.herokuapp.com/api/authorize`, with `cgaucho` swapped out for your Heroku app's name.
+<br/>Under "Redirect URLs," click on "Add New Redirect URL".
+Enter your redirect URL, which is a URL of the form `https://cgaucho.herokuapp.com/api/authorize`, with `cgaucho` swapped out for your Heroku app's name.
 Note that you will only need one redirect URL, unlike the following image.
 <br/>![](images/scopeHelp3.png)

 <br/> Then, scroll down until you get to the box named "Scopes".
 Click on "Add an OAuth Scope" and add the four scopes in the following image: